emissary-ingress/emissary/docs/reference/filter-reference.md

 3. Run `make DOCKER_REGISTRY=...`, setting `DOCKER_REGISTRY` to point to a registry you have access to.
 This will generate a Docker image named `$DOCKER_REGISTRY/amb-sidecar-plugin:VERSION`.

-4. Push the image to your Docker registry.
+4. Push the image to your Docker registry: `docker push $DOCKER_REGISTRY/amb-sidecar-plugin:VERSION`.

 5. Configure Ambassador Pro to use the plugin by creating a `Filter` and `FilterPolicy` CRD, as per above.